patchbae/jekyll-now/_posts/ICM/17-09-13-Nested-Cubes.md

 ---
- -layout: post
+ layout: post
- -title: "A Series of Cubes"
+ title: "A Nest of Cubes"

 ---